|

 But why cryonics?
 Over at Depressed Metabolism, Greg Jordan makes the case for the development of low temperature storage infrastructures to be something of an accident of history.
 Other options exist:

 Twenty years ago, Charles B. Olson published an article called "A Possible Cure for Death" in the journal Medical Hypotheses.
 In it, he favorably compares methods of chemical preservation to cryogenic preservation.
 Unfortunately, this article provoked no wide discussion or attempts at implementation.
-As the author notes on his website, other than requests for reprints, "nothing more came of it."
+As the author has noted, other than requests for reprints, "nothing more came of it."
 And yet the arguments in it are still sound and just as persuasive today as they were then.

 ...